 - Some faculty and academic staff members who have left the university

-Modules in this course describe how to certify with ECRT.
-If you cannot certify your effort with ECRT, contact your effort coordinator or ORA with questions about how to certify.
+Modules in this course describe how to certify with ECC.
+If you cannot certify your effort with ECC, contact your effort coordinator or ORA with questions about how to certify.

 Certifying effort versus certifying payroll